 - Trash containers are limited to 32 gallon in size, 50 pounds or less.

-- All grass, brush, and leaves will be collected weekly, on your regular trash day, in either paper bags, containers (labeled as vegetative waste) or brush tied in bundles beginning the last week of March and ending the third week of December.
+- All grass, brush, and leaves will be collected weekly, on your regular trash day, in either paper bags or containers (labeled as vegetative waste).
+Brush must tied in bundles and collected beginning the last week of March and ending the third week of December.

 - Free Bulky Service - One bulky item will be taken in lieu of two cans of trash.
-Bulky items include items such as furniture and other non-metal household items.
+Bulky items consist of furniture and other non-metal household items.
 This does not include any type of construction debris.
 Construction debris can be disposed of through a private hauler or through the Morris County Transfer Station who can be reached at 973-347-8106.

 - Metal pickups are made by appointment only by calling (973) 448-2053 (please see below)